Mostar to Blagaj: a beautiful day trip

 After the Second World War, Bosnia became part of Tito’s Socialist Yugoslavia and religion was suppressed.
 The monastery fell in disrepair and was damaged by several rock slides.
 However, already before the dissolution of Yugoslavia in 1990, Dervish monks returned to the Blagaj Tekke and it was beautifully restored into its former glory in 2012.

-It remains one of the most mystical places in Bosnia and an important historical monument that still attracts local pilgrims.
+It remains one of the most mystical places in Bosnia.
+It is not only an important historical monument, but still attracts local pilgrims.
 Dervish monks now use it once again to gather and pray, but it is also a museum.
 Visitors are welcome to take a look inside and get an idea on how the monks used to live here.

 The entrance fee to get inside the monastery is 4 KM (around 2 Euro).

 Visitors are requested to dress modestly.
 For men this means you should wear long pants and have your shoulders covered.
 For women there are long skirts and head scarves that will be handed out to you before you enter the monastery.

 If you just want to have a picture of the monastery and don’t need to go inside you might skip the entrance fee.
 The best view on the Blagaj tekke is actually from the other side of the river.

 Head to the Vrelo restaurant.
 There is a footpath behind the restaurant to a car parking.
 You will see some stairs next to the cliff side that will lead to a concrete platform for the best views on the monastery and the spring of the Bune river.